 - Resolve the modern dilemma of career versus passion, which arises due to the impossibility of work-life balance in the present world.

-- Initiate discourse on healthy love and unhealthy relationships sometimes leading to domination and violence.
+- Initiate the discourse on healthy love and unhealthy relationships which sometimes lead to domination and violence.

 - Aspire for the wellbeing, especially through mental and physical health rather than purely economic and materialistic gains.